abernethyb/dewey/README.md

     - This application is currently only for demonstration and testing purposes and is therefore not secure.
 DO NOT enter any sensitive information into the application.

 - signing in or registering an account:
   - If you are not already logged into Dewey, then you should be navigated to a login page.
 From there, if you have already registered, enter your credentials and click submit.
 If you are a new user, click the "register new user" button and enter the requested information.
 Upon clicking sign up (or "sign in" if you've already registered), you will be taken to a home view.
+The home view will contain all other views and a navigation bar to go to individual views.

 - Note:
     - To see the full functionality of the application, it will be necssary to have at least two accounts running.
 Open a new window and repeat the sign in or registration process.